efekos/Classes/wiki/getting-started.md

 # Adding a criteria

 Let's start with the easiest thing, level criteria!
 Level criterias are simply ways of getting levels.
-Almost every event about player calls a `CriteriaCheckEvent`, and handles giving exp and level to player.
-To make your criteria work just like any other, you need to use an `ILevelCriteria`.
+Almost every event about player calls a [CriteriaCheckEvent](https://efekos.github.io/ClassesAPI/dev/efekos/classes/api/event/CriteriaCheckEvent.html), and handles giving exp and level to player.
+To make your criteria work just like any other, you need to use an [ILevelCriteria](https://efekos.github.io/ClassesAPI/dev/efekos/classes/api/i/ILevelCriteria.html).
 For example:

 ````java
 package me.efekos.newplugin.criteria;